kyco/jquery.kyco.googleplusfeed2/README.md

   profileImageSize: 50,

 Image size of the profile image, max size is 250.
 Also adjust CSS if changing the default.

+  fadeSpeed: 250,

+Fade-in animation duration

+  loadAttachments: true,

+Load images, videos, links and other attachments into feed?

   orderBy: 'date'